Spain 2024

 Park Guell support pillars for the walkway above.
 The park is built on the side of a hill.

 The main plaza in Park Guell.
+I’m sure it is packed in the summer.

 The view from higher up the hill.